Gliese 341 b

 Gliese 341 b, also known as TOI-741 b or GJ 341 b, is a confirmed exoplanet orbiting Gliese 341, a red dwarf star located 33.9 light-years from Earth in the constellation Carina, visually close to the False Cross asterism.
 Having a radius of 0.92 Earth radius and an estimated mass of 0.72 Earth mass, it is classified as a sub-Earth.
 It was discovered in 2024 via transit observations and analyzed by James Webb Space Telescope in the search for an atmosphere.

 Properties

 Gliese 341 b classifies as a sub-Earth planet, having a radius of about 0.89 Earth radius (5700 km).
 Its mass is poorly known, only an upper limit of 4.0 Earth mass could be derived.
 Mass-radius relationships estimate a mass of 0.72 Earth mass.

 It has a short orbit around its host star, with an orbital period of just eight days.
 The planet's equilibrium temperature is estimated at 560 K, while its irradiation temperature is 760 K.

 As of 2024, it is not known whether TOI-741 b has an atmosphere.
-According to a transmission spectrum taken with the James Webb Space Telescope, scenarios such as a hazy atmosphere, an water-dominated atmosphere, or even no atmosphere are all plausible, while other scenarios such as an atmosphere with a high mean molecular weight are ruled out.
+According to a transmission spectrum taken with the James Webb Space Telescope, scenarios such as a hazy atmosphere, a water-dominated atmosphere, or even no atmosphere are all plausible, while other scenarios such as an atmosphere with a high mean molecular weight are ruled out.